MarwanDebbiche/post-tuto-deployment/blog-post/post.md

         return False, None
 ```

 Now we initialize Selenium with a headless Chromedriver.
+This prevents Selenium from opening up a Chrome window thus accelerating the scraping.

-PS: You'll have to donwload Chromedrive from this <a href="https://chromedriver.chromium.org/">link</a>
+PS: You'll have to donwload Chromedriver from this <a href="https://chromedriver.chromium.org/">link</a> and choose the one that matches your operatig system.

 ```python